-As a designer, I am invigorated by the opportunity to change the system with design and experimentation in order to ensure that a garment and its materials can effectively re-enter the system, and not be sent to landfill.
-From 2014 I started to support fashion designers and brands in the development of Cradle to Cradle Certified products and materials –one of the most rigorous and holistic environmental product certifications.
+As a designer, I am invigorated by the opportunity to create change through design and experimentation.
+In 2014, I started to support fashion designers and brands in the development of Cradle to Cradle Certified products and materials –one of the most rigorous and holistic environmental product certifications.
 We created beautiful materials and products that I am proud of, all certified at the highest level of Cradle to Cradle Certified.

 There’s a rich story behind every material; from the sheep that provided the wool, to the mills that produced the fabric, and the team that stewarded their evolution.
 We put in years of effort, investment, support and passion to ensure that these materials would do no harm and would help the planet flourish.

 Through my practice, I began to wonder what would happen to these garments and materials after they were sold and then hopefully resold to customers — how would their story continue to be told after it was in the customer’s hands?
 I began to worry that the embedded quality and embodied energy, not to mention all the time, effort, cost and good intentions that went into creating the garment, would disappear after it was in the customer’s hands.
 If I couldn’t tell that story — who would?

 I had my first tour through Goodwill in 2010 and many eye-opening visits to various collection/sorting/resell companies since.
 I watched as the employees sorted with quick, swift hands for quality and the brand labels that would demand the highest price point.